 - Equip students with the knowledge and skills necessary to engage in proactive promotion of themselves as emerging practitioners

-- Enable students to understand the nature and construction of a career in the entertainment industry
+- Enable students to understand the nature and construction of a career in the global entertainment industry

 - Equip students to secure and maintain appropriate employment after graduation

-- Encourage students to reflect critically on their professional development planning and engagement with industry.
+- Encourage students to reflect critically on their professional development planning and engagement with cross-cultural creative industries.